sebibrindus/python_exercises/README.md

  A very basic game made using Python that requires the user to guess a number between 1 and another number the user enters from keyboard.
  The user is required to enter the number from the keyboard.
 If the number entered is too low, the game will print a corresponding message.
 Likewise for the case the number is too high.
 User has a predetermined 5 tries before the game is considered lost.
-If the users inputs 0, the game exits.
+If the users inputs 0, the game exits. // Added function that checks for valid input (must input integer)

 **2. Palindrome checker - [palindrome_functions.py](https://github.com/sebibrindus/python_exercises/blob/python_exercises/palindrome_functions.py)**
 A script that can chekc if a string the user entered from the keyboard is a palindrome (same characters read from the beggining or from the eng).